Explore Inverness and the Highlands of Scotland from our centrally located guest house accommodation with some day trip suggestions.

 Travel North to Fearn and visit ANTA Pottery before travelling a few miles further North to visit Tain Pottery.
 Both are top quality pottery.

-Continue North and cross the Dornoch Firth, entering the Sutherland County Town of Dornoch where a visit to the local Cathedral and The Old Jail, Dornochis a must do casino slots.
+Continue North and cross the Dornoch Firth, entering the Sutherland County Town of Dornoch where a visit to the local Cathedral and The Old Jail, Dornoch is a must.
 Dornoch also hosts a quality antique shop, coffee shops, hotels and restaurants.

 A few miles further North and you enter the coastal village of Golspie where on its northern edge sits the seat of the Clan Sutherland; Dunrobin Castle.
 Golspie is approximately one hour’s drive north of Carndaisy House and approximately half the distance to the North coast of Scotland and John O’Groats.